puttsk/cuda-tutorial/lab02/README.md

 ## Wrap up

-In this tutorial, we learned about GPU threads, thread blocks, and grid.
+This tutorial gives you some rough idea of how to parallelize program on GPUs.
+So far, we learned about GPU threads, thread blocks, and grid.
 We parallized vector addition using multiple threads and multiple thread blocks.

-This tutorial should give you some rough idea of how to parallelize program on GPUs.

 ## Acknowledgments